xrdocs/design/_blogs/2018-10-09-simpler-segment-routing-with-nso-and-ios-xr.md

 </config>
 ```

 The ```sr-infrastructure``` resource by itself is an internal NSO construct.
-Nothing is pushed to the router when I commit that config to NSO.
+Nothing is pushed to the router when I commit that to NSO.
 I still need to create a service that references this resource.

 Once I realized I could enforce the same SRGB everywhere by using ```sr-infrastructure```, I started thinking about other problems I could prevent.
 For example, if you unintentionally assign the same SID to different devices or assign a SID that is out of the SRGB range, unpleasant things will happen (trust me, I’ve done it).
 But if my NSO service could auto-assign a unique and valid SID from the defined SRGB range, then I could avoid both of those problems.